joaopalmeiro/snippets/README.md

-# Snippets
+# snippets

-A collection of code snippets for different technologies.
+A collection of ready-to-test code snippets for different technologies.

 ## Vue 3